 For the time being, the injured workers and the families of those who lost their lives due to the Foundation Food Group liquid nitrogen leak in Gainesville can likely file for workers’ compensation.
 Whether the victims and their families can file personal injury and wrongful death claims is not immediately clear.
 Typically, workers’ compensation claims cannot be filed alongside civil injury claims unless the defending employer has committed an egregious workplace safety violation or some sort of criminal wrongdoing.
 Survivors and family members of those who lost their lives in the accident have been encouraged to speak with local workers’ compensation and wrongful death attorneys about their legal options.

-Our attorneys from Hasty Pope Davies, LLP Davies, LLP are long-time Gainesville locals who proudly stand up for the people in our communities.
+Our attorneys at Hasty Pope Davies, LLP Davies, LLP are long-time Gainesville locals who proudly stand up for the people in our communities.
 We have in-depth experience with industrial accident claims, like the many civil suits we have helped manage for workers and families affected by the 2008 Imperial Sugar refinery explosion in Port Wentworth.
 If you have any questions about filing a workers’ comp, personal injury, or wrongful death claim after a catastrophic accident at work, such as the incident at the Foundation Food Group facility, then please call (770) 741-1951 right away to request a FREE, no-obligation case consultation with our Gainesville fatal work accident lawsuit attorneys.